 The FDA recently approved an expanded indication for Lorbrena as a first-line treatment option for a subset of lung cancer that has spread to the brain.
-Although the drug is effective for some patients, experts debate its widespread use.
+Compared to previously-approved options, experts say Lorbrena is more effective.

 “The difficulty we have is that the brain has a blood-brain barrier that protects itself from chemicals,” Dr. Shayma Kazmi, medical director of thoracic oncology at Cancer Treatment Centers of America in Philadelphia, said in an interview with CURE®.
 “So really, systemic treatments like chemotherapy, which we used to use up until five or six years ago, would not penetrate the brain very well.”

-Brain metastases, or the spread of cancer cells from their original site to the brain, occurs in approximately one third of patients with another type of cancer, according to estimates from Johns Hopkins Medicine.
+Brain metastases, or the spread of cancer cells from their original site to the brain, occurs in approximately one-third of patients with another type of cancer, according to estimates from Johns Hopkins Medicine.
 In general, research has shown that brain metastases are more common in certain cancers because of the biology of the disease.
 Lung cancer is one of the more common diseases that can spread to the brain.

-When it comes to watching and treating brain metastases, in general, Sequist emphasizes the importance of monitoring the brain along with the rest of the body — which can be difficult depending on a patient’s insurance.
-For those patients not diagnosed with brain metastases, she recommends they get an MRI at least once a year, or every six months if they are on a drug that doesn’t protect the brain as well, to monitor for disease spread.
+When it comes to watching and treating brain metastases in general for patients with lung cancer, Sequist emphasized the importance of monitoring the brain along with the rest of the body — which can be difficult, depending on a patient’s insurance.
+For those patients who have not received a diagnosis of brain metastases, she recommends getting an MRI at least once a year, or every six months if they are on a drug that doesn’t also protect the brain, to monitor for disease spread.

 For more news on cancer updates, research and education, don’t forget to subscribe to CURE®’s newsletters here.